Predictions for flow harmonic distributions and flow factorization ratios at RHIC

 We note also that $r_3$ has a much weaker centrality dependence compared to $r_2$, which is likely due to the fact that $v_2$ also has a geometrical component to it when one varies centrality whereas $v_3$ is entirely fluctuations driven.
 Because $v_3$ is primarily driven by fluctuations, which exist regardless of the centrality class then it is not surprising that there is not a strong centrality dependence.

+Finally, we observe that at the LHC, fTRENTO and fTRENTO+UrQMD lead to almost no factorization breaking ($r_n=1$).
+On the other side at RHIC, for larger $p_T$ and more central collisions, fTRENTO and fTRENTO+UrQMD $r_n$ results are different from 1 and can be well distinguished.
+Therefore, given the weak dependence on viscosity, data on factorization breaking at RHIC would be useful to constrain pre-hydrodynamic stage and final hadronic cascade.
+For $r_3$ in the less central bins, free streaming surprisingly could increase factorization breaking, but this might be due to the small differences in implementation between the initial conditions in TRENTO (with freeze out) and fTRENTO (see Sec. \ref{sec:IC}).

 Next we compare central NeXus initial conditions between RHIC and the LHC.
-A larger breaking is seen at RHIC than at LHC for $r_2$ (and not for $r_3$) in Fig. \ref{fig:nexusLHCRHIC}, which is very similar to what we found for the TRENTO results in Figs. \ref{fig:r2TrentoLHCRHIC}-\ref{fig:r3TrentoLHCRHIC}.
+A larger breaking is seen at RHIC than at LHC for $r_2$ (and not for $r_3$) in Fig. \ref{fig:nexusLHCRHIC}, which confirms the trend found for the TRENTO results in Figs. \ref{fig:r2TrentoLHCRHIC}-\ref{fig:r3TrentoLHCRHIC}.